 - Type of collaboration: Joint research

 - Prof. Tetsuji Kakutani, National Institute of Japan

 3. Activities and Findings

-3.1 Epigenetic Regulation of intragenic transposable elements (TEs) in plants
+3.1 Epigenetic Regulation of intragenic transposable elements in plants

 Since FY2012, we have been working on the “functional rice project in Okinawa”, supported by the Research & Development Cluster program of Okinawa Prefecture.
 The rice strain, “Amiromochi,” accumulates digestion-resistant starch that is not readily catabolized to glucose.
-This trait could be useful to improve or prevent life-style-related diseases, such as obesity and diabetes, which are serious problems in Okinawa.
-Using molecular breeding techniques, we have backcrossed the Amiromochi strain several times to a local rice strain to replace the genetic background suitable for cultivation in Okinawa.
-The project has now progressed to the point of field tests at an experimental farm in Nago, Okinawa, where we are examining yields and other agricultural traits of the new rice strains (Figure 3).
-In parallel, animal experiments and human clinical trials for functionality of the functional rice are being conducted in collaboration with the University of the Ryukyus Hospital.
+This trait could be useful to improve or prevent life-style-related diseases, such as obesity and diabetes, which are serious problems in Okinawa as well as the lest of the world.
+We are conducting field tests at an experimental farm in Nago, Okinawa, where we are examining yields and other agricultural traits of the candidate strains, and trying to resister the rice as a new strain from Okinawa (Figure 3).

 4.2 Books and other one-time publications